jjwall/jjwall.github.io/writings/blog/2025/reclaiming-my-scottish-soul.md

     />
 </p> -->

-If you would like Hollywood’s take on the legendary Scottish Rebellion against the English that transpired from the 1200s through the 1300s—please see Mel Gibson’s Braveheart and follow it up with Netflix’s Outlaw King
+If you would like Hollywood’s take on the legendary Scottish Rebellion against the English that transpired from the 1200s through the 1300s—please see Mel Gibson’s Braveheart and follow it up with Netflix’s Outlaw King.

 {% include youtube.html id="wHpO9AG_dkE" %}